Mediatek-Cloud/MCS/key_concept/README.md

 The end user can use the **My Devices** to manage the devices they own or have the access.
 In this page, the end user can see the exact Data Channel configurations as defined in the product.
 Although the end user cannot change the Data Channel configuration, the end user can do other settings base on preference.
 The end user can view the time-series based data in a historical visualization chart and GPS geolocation data in a map.

-Apart from viewing the data channel information, the user can set notification alet, set user privileges and get the firmware update directly here in My Devices page.
+Apart from viewing the data channel information, the user can set notification alert, set user privileges and get the firmware update directly here in My Devices page.

 Also, the end user can get manufacturer information and report any error in My device page as well.